-Creditors are highly likely to give you the option of taking out Payment Protection Insurance to cover the costs of your repayments if you find yourself unable to pay.
-This is unnecessary.
-PPI covers the lender, not you.
+Creditors are likely to give you the option of taking out Payment Protection Insurance to cover the costs of your repayments if you find yourself unable to pay (although perhaps not as likely after all the compensation claims).
+PPI is unnecessary.
+It covers the lender, not you.

 Circumstances in which they will pay can include unemployment, accident, sickness or death – but a lot of circumstances are ruled out as being a valid claim as a result of the small print and hidden clauses they bombard you with.

 PPI almost always costs more than it is actually worth, but if you still feel that this service is essential to your needs then take it out with a standalone broker rather than your lender, as the latter will charge much more.

 The cash back offer may sound appealing but you have to think to yourself, how can they afford to give me all this money?
 It’s because they lure you in with the fancy offer so that you fail to notice the extortionate interest rates.